 Mr Speaker: No, I will stop you!
 This is the last warning!
 You are defying my authority!

 If you have nothing to say on the Bill, then I will stop you.
 You will have no speech!
-Your speech should be on the Bill!
+Your

 Mr Quirin: Kan banla ti p koz MMM pa ti ena nanie!